In this post, I would like to describe the steps needed to set up

 Write the First Application

 Move to the root folder from the downloaded and unpacked SDK from above.
-There should be the script to generate a SDN app.
-With the following command, you can create your SDN app:
+There should be

 This will create the folder “dev” in your home directory.
 Within this directory, you will find everything needed to start coding your application.
 To get the code into Eclipse follow the steps below.